Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 The current global influence of Spanish

 Spanish is a widely spoken language.
 There are almost 500 million native speakers worldwide.
-If we include those who know it as a second or third language or are proficient, that number rises to 591 million.
+If we include those who know it as a second or third language or are proficient in it, that number rises to 591 million.

-Over 600 million people communicate in Spanish to different extents.
-This equates to 7.5% of the world’s population.
+More than 600 million people communicate in Spanish to varying degrees.
+This represents 7.5% of the global population.

 Spanish is the third most spoken mother tongue, after Mandarin and Hindi.
 It is the official language of 20 nations and 1 US territory (Puerto Rico).

-This language also holds economic value in many other regions.
-E.g., the United States, France, Morocco, the Philippines, and Belize.
+This language also has economic value in many other regions, including the United States, France, Morocco, the Philippines, and Belize.

-This comes as no surprise that Spanish ranks as the third most commonly used language on the internet.
-It accounts for 8% of use.
+Unsurprisingly, Spanish is the third most commonly used language on the Internet, accounting for 8% of use.

-This is partly because of the fast-growing Hispanic-American region.
-In recent times, there has been an enormous growth of internet growth.
+This is partly because the fast-growing Hispanic-American region has recently experienced significant growth in internet usage.

 One interesting point about the Spanish speaker ratio in places where it is official.

-94% of the population speaks Spanish fluently in countries where it is the official language.
+In countries where Spanish is the official language, 94% of the population speaks Spanish fluently.
 This number is much higher than French (34%), English (27%), and even Mandarin (roughly 70%).

 The Importance of the Spanish Language

-There are many reasons for the influence, relevance, and widespread use.
-The cultural aspects, political, and financial factors are some causes.
+There are many reasons for its influence, relevance, and widespread use, including cultural, political, and financial factors.

-So, to understand Spanish’s current and future status, it is vital to look at where it is spoken.
+To understand Spanish’s current and future status, it is vital to examine where it is spoken.

 Many international organizations recognize Spanish as their official language.
 Among them are WTO, Mercosur, ICC, AU, ITU, LU, ILO, EU, OAS, OSCE, NAFTA, CACM, and UNASUR.